bareos/bareos/doc/install/INSTALL.md

 ### SYSTEM REQUIREMENTS

-* A working Bareos Environment, Bareos 12.4 or later
-* A Bareos Catalog database (Currently only PostgreSQL is supported, MySQL should be in near future)
+* A working Bareos Environment, Bareos 12.4 or later, including a Bareos catalog database (Currently only PostgreSQL is supported, MySQL should be in near future.)
 * An Apache 2.x Webserver with mod-rewrite, mod-php5 and mod-setenvif enabled
 * PHP 5.3.3 or later; we recommend using the latest PHP version whenever possible
 * PHP PDO Extension